Learn About the Healthcare System & Insurance Options for Expats in Malta

 Private Healthcare

-As more and more residents in Malta go for private healthcare insurance, the number of private healthcare clinics and hospitals in Malta is also on the rise.
+As more and more residents in Malta go for private Malta health insurance, the number of private healthcare clinics and hospitals in Malta is also on the rise.
 However, most of the doctors employed in the private medical care system also function as general practitioners in government hospitals and clinics.

 A large number of locals opt for private healthcare insurance, whereas a few go for general practitioners and consultants’ services on a pay-as-you-go basis.
 A majority of the employers in the country usually hire private doctors on contract for their employees.